Seirdy/seirdy.one/content/posts/website-best-practices.md

 The recommended way to link to a transcript is by hyperlinking the image (i.e., wrapping it with `<a>`) or semantically grouping the image with its transcript.
 Put a short summary in the alt-text, and mention the availability of a transcript in a visible caption.

 A [StackOverflow thread about comic transcripts](https://stackoverflow.com/questions/65564539/what-is-the-semantically-correct-way-to-include-transcript-from-a-comic) outlines a good approach to semantically grouping images and transcripts, and my approach is similar.
 I group an image, alt-text, and caption in a `<figure>` element and follow it with a transcript in a `<details>` element.
-I use <code>aria-<wbr>des&shy;cribedby</code> to semantically link the figure and the transcript.[^14]
+I use <code>aria-<wbr />des&shy;cribedby</code> to semantically link the figure and the transcript.[^14]

 An image, alt-text, figure caption, and transcript combine to form a complex relationship that should be grouped together in a single landmark.
 I put all three inside a `<section>` with a heading, and give the group an `aria-label` that indicates the presence of the three sub-elements.
 Using a `section` landmark ensures that the figure and caption remain together as a single unit.
 The [html code](#xkcd-html) for the [xkcd comic earlier in the page](#infinite-scrolling) is a representative example.